WELCOME TO

 0.08%

-*In addition to the 10,142 individual Flat horses and 7,722 individual Jump horses there were 766 horses who competed in both Flat and Jump races.
-Note: This data includes all horses fatally injured as a direct result of their injuries on raceday or within 48 hours of raceday.
+Note: This data includes all horses fatally injured on raceday or within 48 hours of raceday.
 British racing is currently working with the industry and in particular trainers to capture full visibility on horses who are fatally injured in training, i.e. away from the racecourse.
 For more information about safety in horseracing, visit: Making horseracing safer | British Horseracing Authority

 LIFE AFTER RACING